nib-styles/sass-spacing/README.md

 # @nib-styles/sass-spacing

-SASS mixins for margins and paddings.
-Plus a compiled set of responsive margin and padding classes for non-sass projects.
+SASS mixins for margin and padding.
+Plus a compiled set of responsive margin and padding classes.

 ## Installation